This content mentions anxiety, depression and personality disorders, which some people may find triggering.

 While autism can come with challenges, some autistic people find there are positive things about their condition: for example, being more creative, determined, focused or accepting than other people.

 Experiencing any of these things doesn’t necessarily mean you’re autistic.
-But if these traits are always present and are affecting your life, you could talk to your doctor about getting a diagnosis.
+But if these traits are always present and affect your life, you could talk to your doctor about getting a diagnosis.

 Autism and mental health

 Just like everyone, autistic people can have good mental health.
-However, according to autism research charity Autistica, seven out of ten autistic people have a mental health condition such as anxiety, depression, ADHD or obsessive-compulsive disorder (OCD).
+However, according to the autism research charity Autistica, seven out of ten autistic people have a mental health condition such as anxiety, depression, attention deficit hyperactivity disorder (ADHD) or obsessive-compulsive disorder (OCD).